mpchadwick/jekyll-pre-commit/README.md

 #### FrontMatterPropertyExists

-This check ensures that there is any listed properties exist in the front matter of any post that is staged to be committed.
+This check ensures that any listed properties exist in the front matter of any post that is staged to be committed.

-#### DescriptionIsNotDuplicate
+#### FrontMatterPropertyIsNotDuplicate

-This check ensures that the `description` in the front matter of any post that is staged to be committed is unique amongst all the posts on your site.
+This check ensures that any listed properties in the front matter of any post that is staged to be committed are unique amongst all the posts on your site.

 #### DescriptionIsGoodLength